Risk, Reliability, and Safety Techniques — A Comprehensive Overview

 • Safety Case Development

-Because systems don’t operate alone — people and organizations matter.
+Because systems don't operate alone — people and organisations matter.

 • Human Reliability Analysis (HRA)